 "Unit" means any accommodation containing separate and complete facilities for living, sleeping, eating, cooking, and sanitation (e.g., a residential dwelling consisting of one apartment, one single family home, one half of a duplex, etc.).
 Such accommodations may be served by centrally located equipment such as air conditioning or heating.

-"Urban Project" a multi-story Location Efficient Multi-Family Housing Project, typically with Structured Parking.
+"Urban Project" a three-plus-story Multi-Family Housing Project in an Urban Area, typically with Structured Parking.